openmfp/portal-server-lib/README.md

 ## Requirements

-The portal requires a installation of node.js and npm.
+The portal requires an installation of node.js and npm.
-Checkout the [package.json](package.json) for the required node version and dependencies.
+Check out the [package.json](package.json) for the required node version and dependencies.

 ## Contributing